facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

             ```
         ```

+## Tab IDs

+By default, tabs generate IDs for each tab using the following template `__tabbed_<tab_set_number>_<tab_number>`.
+If it is desired to implement jumping to a specific tab with more intuitive IDs, it may be preferable to generate IDs from slugs.
+To do so, two [options](#options) are provided: `slugify` and `separator`.

+!!! tip
+    Jumping to tabs via IDs may require additional JavaScript to select the targeted tabs.

+If `slugify` is given a slug function (you can use any that [ship with Pymdownx Extensions](../extras/slugs.md)), the Tabbed extension will generate IDs from the tab titles just like headers. `separator` allows for the specifying of the word separator (`-` is the default).

+!!! new "New 9.0"

 ## Styling with CSS

 In order to use tabbed blocks, some additional CSS is needed.
 You can check out the configuration below which will